 The seven books I have published so far form a series that follow the adventures of a group of characters, both officers and sailors.
 They all serve with my main protagonist, an officer called Alexander Clay.
 In my first book, The Captain’s Nephew, he is a lieutenant, while by the end of my latest novel, In Northern Seas, he is a senior post captain helping Nelson win his victory at Copenhagen.
 Each book can be read as a standalone work, as it contains its own complete story; or the series can be read in order to appreciate the progression of the characters.

 I try and use period language and authentic nautical detail to draw the reader into a different world, although I aim to pitch this at a level where a reader with no knowledge of either will still enjoy my work.
 I test this on my first reader, my wife, who has little interest in the sea.
 If she enjoys what I’ve created, great.
 If not, I go away and rewrite it.
 What many readers tell me they enjoy most in my books is the cast of fully-formed lower deck characters, as well as the officers.
 The sailors all have their own back histories, adventures and plot lines.
 Think Downton Abbey on a ship, with the lower deck as the below stairs’ servants.

 If you want to find out more about me or my books, the links below may be helpful

-Click HERE to find Philip on Discovering Diamonds
+Click HERE (and scroll down to 'A') to find our reviews of Philip K Allan's books on Discovering Diamonds